 The book contributes to academic research on value creation (with the case of electronic waste).
 It does not put politics at the heart of the analysis.
-But they are an important part of the debate.
+But they are an essential part of the debate.
 High-tech at the end therefore also suggests several approaches to reassemble the politics of e-waste.
 The aim is a differentiated critique that integrates and mobilises actors.
 The aim is also to develop new ideas and let them grow (jump directly to this point).

 First, however, two hurdles must be overcome.

 Firstly, the current discussion of e-waste puts too much emphasis on individual responsibility.
 It is not crucial to question every single consumer act.
 The discussion of personal decisions even distracts from political forces.
 The US-American discard studies researcher Samantha MacBride has coined the term “busy-ness” for this.
 She uses it to describe an environmental activism that “consciously” reflects on certain decisions and shows a lot of commitment.
 This is a great resource.
-But above all she sees ineffective, busy individuals who use their energies inefficiently.
+But above all, she sees ineffective, busy individuals who use their energies inefficiently.
 The zealous environmental activism surrounding electronic waste all too easily overlooks the responsibility of industrial actors.

 Individual consumption produces little waste, especially little toxic waste.
 This can be traced back to industrial practices.
 However, consumers have little or no influence on the working and production methods of industry.
 Much more effective than buying a gadget advertised as sustainable is therefore to influence the balance of power and collective orders that change industrial routines – recognising waste prevention as a comprehensive challenge with unequally distributed responsibility.
-Certainproblematic ways of life can be questioned, but advocacy here should always go beyond individual behavioral routines.
+Certain problematic ways of life can be questioned, but advocacy here should always go beyond individual behavioural routines.

 Another example of busy individuals – and a second hurdle – is the contemporary obsession with export data.
 When e-waste is discussed in the media, the focus is often on e-waste, which travels around the world seemingly uncontrolled.
 It travels to West Africa mainly from countries like Germany.
 This usually triggers outrage.
 Reportages depict conditions in the processing of e-waste that make distant places look like hell.
-There are even films that fill movie theaters.
+There are even films that fill movie theatres.

 This is problematic for two reasons.